“Tell me a fact and I’ll learn. Tell me a truth and I’ll believe. But tell me a story and it will live in my heart forever.” – Native American Proverb

 To these ends, we saw an opportunity with the Social EnterPrize recipients to have their story told in a much deeper way than we had ever attempted before.
 The result is a series of social entrepreneurship case studies that, in terms of the breadth of the organizations studied and the depth of the analysis, is the first of its kind in Canada.”

 While the four case studies reveal interesting patterns (more on this to follow), each also has its unique aspects.
-For the YWCA Metro Vancouver, Hotel/Residence, it is the incredibly symbiotic and beautifully strategic relationship with its parent organization, the YWCA Metro Vancouver.
+For JUMP Math, it is its efforts to transform a huge system (education) and it’s incredible success (awards, expansion into the U.S. and reaching over 130,000 students).

 That said, there are plenty of insights for any social entrepreneur, including: